 XDo you have good decision-making skills?
 The decisions we make often chart the course for the rest of our lives.

 Most of us at one time or another have found ourselves wondering what God would have us do.
 Is this the person God would have me to marry?
 Is this business deal right for me?
 Should I change jobs, or perhaps move?

-To develop good decision making skills involves seeking Spiritual guidance, and in order to do this we must first be born again.
-This is the best decision anyone can possibly make.
+To develop sound decision-making skills involves seeking Spiritual guidance, and to do this, we must first be born again.
+This is the best decision anyone can make.

 Satan's purpose is to take as many to hell as possible and to bring unhappiness and harm to all the rest.
 However, it doesn't have to be that way.
 We must learn to pray, ask, and seek His will; then to listen for the prompting and guidance of the Holy Spirit.

 God's Children are not ignorant of the wiles of the devil.
 We know that he will always do his best to interfere with our decisions, but the indwelling Holy Spirit who guides and directs our lives is much more powerful than Satan (1 John 4:4).

 A part of the decision-making process is to seek confirmation that it is God's voice we are hearing, and how do we do that?